-Beginning in 2015, the Senior Fellowship program will support targeted research, analysis and writing that is more closely integrated with the work of the Institute, with greater flexibility in terms of application opportunities, than previously.
+The Senior Fellowship program supports targeted research, analysis and writing that is more closely integrated with the work of the Institute, with greater flexibility in terms of application opportunities, than previously.
 Calls for Concept Notes or applications for fellowships affiliated with specific USIP centers and programs will be issued throughout the year instead of once annually, and can be found on the Fellowship Program webpages, along with application directions and links to appropriate templates.
 Senior Fellowships will generally be hosted by USIP Centers, whose staff will also be responsible for determining the themes on which Concept Notes or applications will be requested.
 Calls for applications or concept notes for fellowship opportunities will be posted on a rolling basis.
 For more regarding USIP’s application process, please consult specific fellowship opportunity guidelines and our Fellowship Application Process page.

 - On June 11, 2016, 2015-2016 Military Fellow Colonel Kathleen Turner’s research on women terrorists was cited in a Christian Science Monitor article, “Why Female Extremists Need to be Taken Seriously.”

 - Current Peace Scholar Pamina Firchow has published an edited volume (with Harry Anastasiou), Practical Approaches to Peacebuilding: Putting Theory to Work.